| Member Information Stored ProcedureThe following stored procedure is useful for

 SPDSPFD and passes N in the fourth argument, causing DSPFD to add

 its information to the end of the XXX file in the QTEMP library.
+Once the last record in the result set is

 processed, the program opens cursor C2, which retrieves all of the